 Current programmes and activities Include centre based youth clubs and after-school clubs at Arc in the Park, life-skills and education projects for young people and young adults, short breaks and holiday clubs providing respite for parents, monthly discos, trips and days out, inclusive multi-sports, music and arts projects for young people with disabilities or additional needs.

-Proving places of safety and belonging for all children, young people and the wider community to com together and learn through adventure play and life changing experiences.
+Providing places of safety and belonging for all children, young people and the wider community to come together and learn through adventure play and life changing experiences.

 Includes family days, community events, adventure play, team games, drop in sports projects, open access play schemes, day trips and experiences for children and young people.

-Working in the heart of local communities, supporting young people away from gam's, crime and anti-social behaviour, helping them to make positive choices.
+Working in the heart of local communities, supporting young people away from gangs, crime and anti-social behaviour, helping them to make positive choices.

-Includes regular engagement with children and young people via detached outreach work, street-work, crime-education programmes and in school workshops raising awareness of youth violence prevention , street and online safety.
+Includes regular engagement with children and young people via detached outreach work and street-work, crime reduction programmes and in school workshops raising awareness of youth violence prevention , street and online safety.